"An encounter that continues to support my acting career" Actor Takashi Nagayama

 -Not an actor?

 Nagayama : Yes.
-Ever since I was a child, I was always the one to make the kids laugh in class.
-So I thought I wanted to become a comedian.
+Ever since I was a child, I was always the one to get laughs in class.
+That's when I thought I wanted to become a comedian.
 So when I was in my third year of high school, I took a talent audition.
 At that time, someone in the industry told me that I would be suited to being an actor.

 So that's when you decided to become an actor?